YuxuannSun/yuxuannsun.github.io/_pages/about.md

 * **2018**

-  * Undergraduate thesis: "[Research on Cryopreservation of 24 Seeds of the Landscape Trees](https://yuxuannsun.github.io/Publications/thesis-001)" (Advisor: [Prof. Yan Liu](https://sola.bjfu.edu.cn/cn/teachers/famous/index.html)) was awarded as an Excellent Undergraduate Thesis of the class of 2018 at Beijing Forestry University.
+  * Undergraduate thesis: "[Research on Cryopreservation of 24 Seeds of the Landscape Trees](https://yuxuannsun.github.io/Publications/thesis-001)" (Advisor: [Prof. Yan Liu](https://sola.bjfu.edu.cn/cn/teachers/famous/index.html))(supported by the National Engineering Research Center for Floriculture, China) was awarded as an Excellent Undergraduate Thesis of the Class of 2018 at Beijing Forestry University.

 * **2015**